lungdart/godot_platformer/README.md

 # godot_platformer
-A simple platformer in godot
+A simple platformer game to play with the godot engine.
+This has no ambition of being anything serious.